findcodehere/weltenters-test/README.md

     - **Success**: HTTP status `200` with the following JSON:
       ```json
       {
+        "status": "success",
-        "message": "Verification successful"
+        "message": "Verification successful."
       }
       ```
     - **Failure**: HTTP status `400` with the following JSON:
       ```json
       {
+        "status": "fail",
-        "message": "Invalid verification code." // or "Request body is invalid. 'code' is required."
+        "message": "Invalid verification code."
       }
       ```

 ---

-## E. **Submission Guidelines**
+## E. **Time Tracking and Submission Guidelines**
+1. **Time Tracking**
+   - Accurately record the time taken to complete each task:
+     - `/casting` Page: Start Time → End Time
+     - `/contact` Page: Start Time → End Time

+2. **Design or UX/UI Improvements**
+   - If you made changes or enhancements to the provided design, explain the following in your PR:
+     - What improvements were made.
+     - The reasoning behind the changes.
+     - How the changes enhance usability or functionality.

-1. **Git Workflow**
+3. **Git Workflow**
    - Work in a new branch created from your forked repository.
    - Branch naming convention: `feature/[your-name]`.

-2. **Pull Request**
+4. **Pull Request**
    - Once your tasks are completed, push your branch and create a Pull Request (PR) to your forked repository.
    - In the PR description, include:
      - A summary of the work you’ve done.
+     - Time taken for each task.
+     - Design/UX/UI improvements (if applicable).
      - Any issues faced and how they were resolved.
      - Suggestions for improvement, if any.

 ---

+**Note:**
-**Note:** Make sure to adhere to Prettier formatting and follow the Figma designs closely.
-Focus on clean, maintainable code and properly handle API responses for the `/contact` page.
+- Follow the Figma designs closely.
+- Focus on clean, maintainable code.
+- Properly handle API responses for the `/contact` page.
+- Record the time spent on each task for accuracy and transparency.
+- If you improve the UX/UI, clearly document your changes and reasoning.